Vote early in person

 Maybe, depending on where you live.
 Some clerks have satellite offices where you can vote early in person.
 Check your clerk’s website for information about satellite offices.

 Yes.
-All clerk’s offices are required to be open for at least 8 hours during the weekend of October 31-November 1 for registration and in person early voting.
+All clerk’s offices are required to be open for at least 8 hours during the weekend before Election Day for registration and in person early voting.
 Find your clerk’s specific hours during that weekend here.

 Some clerks have additional weekend hours at their offices or at their satellite offices.